Skip to main content

 About Jay Sykes

-I have been teaching at the University of Sunderland since 2015, where I specialise in audio production and writing workshops – drama, documentary, podcasting, and journalism.
-Alongside teaching, I am actively involved in audio production, including writing/producing two programmes for BBC Radio 4 with Newcastle-based production company Sister Sounds.
+Hi, my name's Jay.
+I have been teaching at the University since 2015, where I specialise in audio production and writing workshops – drama, documentary, podcasting, and journalism.
+Alongside teaching, I am actively involved in audio production, including writing/producing programmes for BBC Radio 4, and producing an ongoing podcast series and events platform, ArtyParti(opens in new tab), which supports artists and creatives in the development of creative practice.

 'William's Castle' – BBC Radio 4 – Drama (Writer and Producer)(opens in new tab)